Wool Dryer Balls

 Where to Find Wool Dryer Balls

-Search Amazon for Wool Dryer Balls
+Search Amazon for Wool Dryer Balls (Affiliate Link)

 Read and follow the directions included with the specific set that you purchase.
 The diameter and number of balls that you purchase will determine the specific results that you experience.
+AromaWeb is not responsible or liable for your experiences in using wool dryer balls.

 Do not use essential oils on wool dryer balls.
 Essential oils are flammable.
 See the bolded comments that appear at the top of this page.
 For more information, please read An Interesting Caution About EOs and Laundry by Kristina Bauer.